 Management manages Killam's cash resources based on financial forecasts and anticipated cash flows.
 Killam structures its financing so as to stagger the maturities of its debt, thereby minimizing Killam's exposure to liquidity risk in any one year.
 In addition, Killam's apartments qualify for Canadian Mortgage and Housing Corporation ("CMHC") insured debt, reducing the refinancing risk upon mortgage maturities.
-Killam's MHCs do not qualify for CMHC insured debt; however, MHCs have access to conventional mortgage debt.
+Killam's MHCs and commercial assets do not qualify for CMHC insured debt; however, these assets access to conventional mortgage debt.
 Management does not anticipate liquidity concerns on the maturity of its mortgages as funds continue to be accessible in the multi-residential sector.

-During the year ended December 31, 2020, Killam refinanced \$205.7 million of maturing apartment mortgages with new mortgages totaling \$274.7 million, generating net proceeds of \$69.1 million.
-In addition, during the year ended December 31, 2020, Killam refinanced \$13.4 million of maturing MHC mortgages with new mortgages totaling \$22.4 million, generating net proceeds of \$9.0 million.
+During the year ended December 31, 2021, Killam refinanced \$124.0 million of maturing apartment mortgages with new mortgages totaling \$172.3 million, generating net proceeds of \$48.3 million.
+In addition, during the year ended December 31, 2021, Killam refinanced \$8.0 million of maturing MHC and commercial mortgages with new mortgages totaling \$12.2 million, generating net proceeds of \$4.2 million.
 The following table presents the principal payments (excluding interest) and maturities of Killam's liabilities for the next five years and thereafter: